lorrli274/next/courses/community/Mozilla/Express Web Framework/5- Activates/Template primer/04-Template Syntax.md

 The example template file below shows off many of Pug's most useful features.

-The first thing to notice is that the file maps the structure of a typical HTML file, with the first word in (almost) every line being an HTML element, and indentation being used to indicate nested **elements**.
+The first thing to notice is that the file maps the structure of a typical HTML file, with the first word in (almost) every line being an HTML element, and indentation being used to indicate nested elements.
 So for example, the `body` element is inside an `html` element, and paragraph elements (`p`) are within the `body` element, etc. Non-nested elements (e.g. individual paragraphs) are on separate lines.

 ```js
 doctype html